rpf13/sportsshooting_drf/README.md

 # SportsShooting - DRF API

 The "SportsShooting DRF API" is a site, which acts as the API for the related React Front End project [SportsShooting](https://github.com/rpf13/sportsshooting_react).
 It will provide the necessary back end and API functionality, to be consumed by the React front end application.
+So it's main purpose is to provide the back end, it is not an application to be used by its own.
+The main benefit comes in place, once it is used in combination with the react front end application.

 Link to deployed DRF API site: [SportsShooting DRF API](https://sportsshooting-drf-rpf13-5060e23f8756.herokuapp.com/)